 How Does Ares Management Company Work?

-How Does Ares Management Corporation Operate?
+How does Ares Management Corporation work?

 How Does Ares Management Company Work?